yegor256/blog/static/webinars.md

 {% badge /images/andreea/webinar.svg 200 %}

-On the first Wednesday of each month, at 11am PST, I organize a webinar.
+On the first Wednesday of each month, at 11am PST, I _try to_ organize a webinar.
 For about an hour we talk about software development, object-oriented programming <del>and project management</del>
 (for project management topics listen to the [Shift-M](/shift-m.html) podcast).